nWidart/laravel-modules/README.md

 | 10.0        | ^10.0               |
 | 11.0        | ^11.0               |

-`nwidart/laravel-modules` is a Laravel package which created to manage your large Laravel app using modules.
-Module is like a Laravel package, it has some views, controllers or models.
-This package is supported and tested in Laravel 10.
+`nwidart/laravel-modules` is a Laravel package created to manage your large Laravel app using modules.
+A Module is like a Laravel package, it has some views, controllers or models.
+This package is supported and tested in Laravel 11.

 This package is a re-published, re-organised and maintained version of [pingpong/modules](https://github.com/pingpong-labs/modules), which isn't maintained anymore.

-With one big added bonus that the original package didn't have: **tests**.
+With one big bonus that the original package didn't have: **tests**.

 ## Install